Torkiliuz/dc_uploader/README.md

 A: This depends on how you set up the watch directory.
 By using a watch directory, the client adds the .torrent file to the client similar to a user adding a torrent.

-#### Q: I use discrete directories but I want to add it to a download-then-uploadToDCC automation pathway, how do I do that?
+#### Q: I use discrete directories, but I want to add it to a download-then-uploadToDCC automation pathway, how do I do that?

 A: Assuming you have created an upload directory as directed by the [discrete directories](https://github.com/FinHv/dc_uploader/new/main?filename=README.md#discrete-directories) section, just pass the torrent content path to upload.sh similar to how you would call upload.sh from the command line.
 The actual upload script or underlying upload.py do not require user intervention to begin with.